PrefectHQ/prefect/docs/concepts/work-queues.md

 !!! tip "`PREFECT_API_URL` setting for agents"
     `PREFECT_API_URL` must be set for the environment in which your agent is running or specified when starting the agent with the `--api` flag.

-    If you want an agent to communicate with Prefect Cloud or a Prefect Orion API server from a remote execution environment such as a VM or Docker container, you must configure `PREFECT_API_URL` in that environment.
+    If you want an agent to communicate with Prefect Cloud or a Prefect server from a remote execution environment such as a VM or Docker container, you must configure `PREFECT_API_URL` in that environment.

 ### Starting an agent